 Food and eating:

 Along with sleep, food has been the bane of our lives.
 There are fussy eaters, and then there is my son.
 There are some days when I just want to cry when dinner time comes around - if I let him, he would live off pasta with tinned tomatoes, pizza, chips and ice cream.
 That is it, and he only eats that when I’ve reminded him fifty million times to eat!!

 It was partly because of his issues with food that we started out dig for victory garden.
 This is my attempt to engage my son with both the process of growing and cooking his own food, whilst also encouraging him to try new foods, tastes and textures.
 Linking it to WW2 has cemented his love and enjoyment of our rations week and it’s now something very special to us that we do every summer.
-There are lots of posts about this on our website.
+There are lots of posts about this on here.

 A thirst for knowledge: